 Marks of a Healthy Church

-Over the next several weeks the leaders of Walnut Hill Church will engage in a number of discussions concerning our health and direction.
-Those discussions will cover a wide range of considerations.
+Over the next several weeks the leaders of Walnut Hill Church will engage in a number of discussions concerning the health and direction of our church.
+These discussions will cover a wide range of considerations.

-Walnut Hill is already a healthy church in many ways.
-And if we compare ourselves with the majority of churches around the country, we are, without a doubt, doing quite well.
-But we know that comparative health is not our aim.
-Instead we want to be faithful to all that Our Lord calls us to be and to do.
+Walnut Hill, though a smaller church is in many respects already a healthy congregation.
+I believe that if we were to compare ourselves with the majority of churches around the country, we would find that we are doing quite well.
+But such comparative health is not our aim.
+Instead we want to be faithful to all that our Lord calls us to be and to do.
+We want to be and do everything that we were designed for; we don’t want to just be (or seem) better than some others.

 Toward that end…

-We will reflect on the Core Values, or the DNA, of our church, so we can build on those things that make Walnut Hill unique and blessed.
+• We will reflect on the Core Values, or the DNA, of our church, so we can build on those things that make Walnut Hill unique.
 And we anticipate developing a clear and comprehensive philosophy of ministry – which we will put in writing.
-Much of this is already in place, but still needs to be clearly articulated so we can communicate it to those who are joining us.
+Much of this is already in place, but still needs to be clearly articulated so we can communicate it to those who will be – and already are -joining us.

 These are a few of the things that we will be undertaking, and obviously only a broad sketch.
 But I wanted to share it with you so you will know how to pray for us.
 And I also wanted to provide an open door for you to consider some of these same things along with us.